top of page

 Creating a path to financial independence

 Peaceful Paths’ Economic Empowerment Program is designed to help survivors overcome economic abuse and become financially self-sufficient.
-The program began in 2008 as a pilot program in Florida for addressing the unique needs of survivors through a networking of service providers, community partnerships, education, and asset building.
-Today, the program is well established and provides economic services to hundreds of survivors each year.
-The program consists of several components that continue to grow and offers a range of opportunities to survivors as they work on becoming financially independent.
-The program is open to any survivor of domestic violence within our service area- Alachua, Bradford and Union County.
+The program began in 2008 as a pilot program in Florida, addressing the unique needs of survivors through a networking of service providers, community partnerships, education and asset building.
+The program is well established today and provides economic services to hundreds of survivors every year.
+The program consists of several components that continue to grow, offering a range of opportunities to survivors as they work to become financially independent.
+The program is open to any survivor of domestic violence within our service area (Alachua, Bradford and Union County).

 Clients must complete an intake session before attending classes.
 For more information on new client intake please click here.